 The oldest date recovered so far from Carrowmore, 5,400 B.C., is extremely early and most Irish archeologists have dismissed as being too old.
 The general opinion today, based on Burenhult's research, is that Carrowmore is an early site from around the time mesolithic hunter-gatherers were turning into neolithic farmers.

-In 2003 an archaeology seminar called 'Stones and Bones' was held in Sligo in honour of Michael O'Kelly, the excavator of Newgrange.
-Goran Burenhult, who was invited to dig at Carrowmore by O'Kelly, hosted the seminar; the dates below are his latest published work on Carrowmore, and are somewhat re-calibrated from the extremely early dates.
+In 2002 an archaeology seminar called 'Stones and Bones' was held in Sligo in honour of Michael O'Kelly, the excavator of Newgrange.
+Göran Burenhult, who was invited to dig at Carrowmore by O'Kelly, hosted the seminar.
+The dates below are his latest published work on Carrowmore, and are somewhat re-calibrated from his contraversial early dates.

 Dates for Carrowmore circles:

 - c.4300 cal BC: charcoal from stone socket.

 - c.
 5400 and 4600 cal BC respectively: from charcoal in foundation sockets in cist;

 - c.
 4100 and 4000 cal BC respectively: charcoal from stone sockets;